33 Wonderful Things to Do in Victoria, BC (by Locals!)

 7) Gawk at the British Columbia Parliament Buildings

-They’re one of Victoria’s top tourist sights and a popular stop for snapping that classic harbor shot.
+They’re one of the top tourist attractions in Victoria and a popular stop for snapping that classic harbor shot.

-Designed by architect Francis Rattenbury (who was only 25 at the time!), they were finished in 1897.
+They were designed by architect Francis Rattenbury (who was only 25 at the time!) and finished in 1897.
 The exterior combines a Baroque façade with a mix of Romanesque details.

 Out front, a statue of Queen Victoria stands tall on the lawn, which locals and visitors alike love to sprawl out on during sunny days.